jmicko/coinbot/docs/ROBOT_SYNC.md

 1. Increment the user's loop counter.
 2. Send a heartbeat to the browser.
-3. Every `full_sync * 10` loops, refresh Coinbase products and save them locally.
+3. If the runtime product catalog is empty, load it before trading; every `full_sync * 10` loops after that, refresh it.
+   - Catalog readiness and metadata are tracked separately for each user.
+   - Persist only new or changed product identity fields.
+   - Mark products missing from that user's latest catalog unavailable without deleting their rows.
+   - Keep volatile Coinbase fields and precomputed decimal helpers in memory.
 4. If the user may trade:
    - run `fullSync()` every `full_sync` loops
    - otherwise run `quickSync()` and then `deSync()`